jessenovotny/jessenovotny.github.io/_posts/2016-11-22-angular_with_devise.markdown

 Feel free to read along with the video I created as well: https://youtu.be/ieoxzX-VPL4

-Here are the steps I took:

-** This blog has removed formatting that improves readability of the following code snippets.
-You may prefer to follow along with the readme on GitHub https://github.com/jessenovotny/angular-devise-demo **

 To get started, you want to open Terminal and navigate to the folder where you want to create your new application.
 In this demonstration, I am on the Desktop.

 In Terminal, you will run `$ rails new YOUR-APP` which initializes Rails, creates a directory with the entire framework, and bundles all of the baked in gems.
 In case you’re unfamiliar, `$` denotes a Terminal command.